Common Questions About Our Fee-Only Advisory Service

 -

 Robo-advisors build portfolios from index funds, usually based on a short questionnaire.
-Narstar selects individual stocks for each portfolio based on specific criteria: cash flow for Income, durable competitive advantages for Growth, and a small number of smaller-company picks for Speculative.
-You get a human investment adviser with fiduciary duty, not an automated system built to track the whole market.
-The tradeoff is cost.
-Robo-advisors typically charge less.
-Our fees are higher because the portfolios are actively managed, not indexed.
+Narstar selects individual stocks for each portfolio: dividend-paying companies selected for cash flow in Income, durable competitive advantages in Growth, and a small number of concentrated positions in Speculative.
+You get a human investment adviser bound by fiduciary duty.
+Robo-advisors are cheaper.
+Our fees are higher because the portfolios are actively managed by a person, not an algorithm.
 See the full comparison in Robo-Advisor vs. Fee-Only Adviser.

 -